dlouvier/pod-metrics-exporter/README.md

 # Pod Metrics Exporter
-It is an application written in Golang that once it is started, searchs in Kubernetes for the number of pods matching the selected labels and starts an HTTP server which exposes the number of pods as a Prometheus metric (`pod_count`).

-The labels can be passed dinamically using flags.
+This application checks periodically (every 10s) how many Pods matching the selected label name/value exist in the the Kubernetes cluster (all namespaces).

+This number is later exposed as Prometheus metric (`pod_count`).

 # Requirements
-Golang 1.16
+- Golang 1.16
+- Kubernetes Cluster (>1.20)

 ## How to run the unit tests
 ```